loveencounterflow/interlex/README.md

 cases just using a 'naked' regex literal should be fine—although those who do so will miss out on the many finer points of using [`slevithan/regex`](https://github.com/slevithan/regex).

+## Zero-Length Matches

+* also called 'empty matches'
+* are only rejected when they actually happen to occur while scanning a text because it is not feasable (at this point at least) to recognize all possible empty matches by static analysis of regular expressions
+* empty matches are allowed only when the respective token has a declared jump; in that scenario, empty matches are typically the result of a matcher with a regex lookahead; for example one could declare a token `{ name: 'before_digits', matcher: /(?=[0-9])/, jump: 'number', }` that instructs the lexer to jump to level `number` right before `(?=` a digit `[0-9]`; in that other level `number`, another token declared as `{ name: 'digits', matcher: /[0-9]+/i, }` can then pick up right on the same spot.
+Without the empty match and lookaheads, one would inevitably wind up with the stretch of digits split up between two lexemes that might even belong to two different levels.

 ### Using the `interlex.rx''` Regex Tag Function